 Sweet cream butter is better for binding sauces, since it does not curdle as quickly as cultured butter and seems to bind better.
 Whether you prefer the taste of sweet or cultured butter depends on where you grew up and what you like.
 Many Americans find cultured butter to be a bit too tart because they grew up with sweet cream butter.

 North American butter (see image) for consumers usually comes in long, narrow, wax paper wrapped packages of 4 ounces each (about 100 grams).
 In the western United States, the sticks may be shorter and fatter.
 Butter dishes are made to fit this size of butter.

 In Germany and most of the European Union, butter is packaged in 250 gram (about 9 ounces), foil-wrapped bars, much like the cream cheese in the US.
 Here is a picture of German butter in a German butter dish.

 Where to Buy European Style Butter

 There are several manufacturers in the US which produce European-style butter.

-"Butterschmalz" is clarified butter (here is a step by step guide to making clarified butter) or butter which is melted, allowing the water to boil off and the milk solids to separate.
+"Butterschmalz" is clarified butter or butter which is melted, allowing the water to boil off and the milk solids to separate.
 Skim the milk solids from the top and what is left is clarified butter.
 It keeps longer than butter and does not burn as readily when high heat is used.

 There is a product in Germany called "Butterschmalz" which is some sort of butter-flavored shortening.
 Perhaps butter-flavored Crisco would be a good substitute.
 Ghee is like clarified butter, except that the milk solids are allowed to brown, giving the fat a light nut flavor.
 If you are short of time, use half butter, half oil in any frying or browning step as a substitute for "Butterschmalz."
 The oil keeps the butter from burning but retains its flavor.